Archive for category VHF

 The WIRES function sends a DTMF signal at the start of every transmission for use with Yaesu’s version of internet repeater linking (which is not used much in the US).
 The problem is that it is very easy to bump the wrong button on your radio and accidently get it into this mode.
 This means that this is mostly a nuisance feature in the US.

 I recently came across a way to disable this feature on your Yaesu radio so that it won’t sent the DTMF tone even if you activate it by accident.
+Basically, you set the WIRES tone to be empty, so nothing is transmitted if you accidentally turn on WIRES.
 I did not come up with this clever hack…in fact, I am not sure who put this together.
 (If you do, let me know and I’ll give them credit.)
 Take a look at this pdf file and follow the instructions to de-WIRES your radio: Turn Off Wires

 73, Bob K0NR